YANGB1/iM-Seeker/README.md

 # Test
-We provide the 'test.fa' in zipped folder 'test'. 'test.fa' contain Chr4 and Chr5 of Arabidopsis thaliana.
+We provide the 'test.fa' in zipped folder 'test'. 'test.fa' contains Chr4 and Chr5 of Arabidopsis thaliana.
 Besides, there are two example output files.

 After intalled the package with 'pip', the same output files as 'iM-seeker_final_prediction_test.txt', and 'iM-seeker_result_average_conformation_test.txt' can be generated with the following command:
 ```